LOCATION DORIAN SC+NC

 Redoximorphic features--masses of oxidized iron in shades of brown, yellow, or red and iron depletions in shades of brown, olive, or gray

-BC or CB horizons (where present):
+BC or CB horizons (if it occurs):

 Color--hue of 7.5YR to 2.5Y, value of 4 to 7, chroma of 3 to 8